dhis2/dhis2-releases/releases/2.32/README.md

 - Server base url has been moved from System Settings to configurations and its value will be retrieved from dhis2.conf.

 ## Data model
-- The (unusued) association between Program and DataApprovalWorkflow has been removed.
+- The (unused) association between Program and DataApprovalWorkflow has been removed.